Roscoe Conkling Bruce: Later career

 In 1927, Bruce moved to Harlem, where he became resident manager of the Dunbar Apartments.
 The Dunbar Complex was financed by John D. Rockefeller and designed by architect Andrew J. Thomas, with the aim of giving decent accommodation for low-income African Americans.
-However, in 1936 Bruce lost his job when Rockefeller sold the Dunbar Apartments.
+However, Bruce lost his job in 1936 when Rockefeller sold the Dunbar Apartments.

 Early in the 1930s, Bruce became editor-in-chief of the Harriet Tubman Publishing Company.
 He also authored a school textbook called Just Women, which gave a history of notable African-American women.

 Personal life

-On June 3, 1903, Bruce married Clara Washington Burrill of Washington, D.C. at the Fifteenth Street Presbyterian Church.
+On June 3, 1903, Bruce married Clara Washington Burrill of Washington, D.C.
+Their wedding was performed by Francis James Grimké at the Fifteenth Street Presbyterian Church.
 Clara was a Radcliffe and Boston University Law School graduate who was also the first woman anywhere to edit a law review.
 However, given her race and gender, she struggled to find work as an attorney.

 They had three children, Clara Josephine, Roscoe Conkling Jr. ("Bokie"), and Burrill Kelso Bruce.

 His son Roscoe Jr. embezzled money from an apartment complex he managed in New Jersey and then arranged a phony burglary to explain the absence of funds.
 He served a year-and-a-half in prison.
 The legal costs bankrupted the family.
 The elite whites they had befriended abandoned them, and Roscoe Sr. and Clara were reduced to living on welfare.

 His daughter Clara attended Radcliffe like her mother; however, she failed to graduate when she opted to elope with a black actor instead.
 Clara and her husband were both white-passing African Americans.
 Their respective skin tones afforded them certain privileges not given to darker African Americans.

 Bruce died in New York City on August 16, 1950, at the age of 71.
 He was buried in Woodlawn Cemetery in Washington, D.C.